Final phase of load testing ongoing - Guyana Chronicle

 It will operate around-the-clock and accommodate vehicles of all sizes and weights, with a maximum speed limit of 80 kilometres per hour.

-The new bridge features four lanes and stretches 2.6 kilometres, linking Region Three to Region Four
+The new bridge features four lanes, and stretches 2.6 kilometres, linking Nandy Park on the East Bank Demerara to the West Bank Demerara.

 More than 50,000 daily commuters are expected to benefit from the new toll-free bridge, resulting in an estimated $3.5 billion in annual savings.